SupeRuier/awesome-active-learning/contents/deep_AL.md

 - A new active labeling method for deep learning [IJCNN, 2014]
 - [Probabilistic Backpropagation for Scalable Learning of Bayesian Neural Networks [ICML, 2015]](http://proceedings.mlr.press/v37/hernandez-lobatoc15.pdf):
   Use an active learning scenario which is necessary to produce accurate estimates of uncertainty for obtaining good performance to estimates of the posterior variance on the weights produced by PBP(the proposed methods for BNN).
+- Semantic Segmentation of Small Objects and Modeling of Uncertainty in Urban Remote Sensing Images Using Deep Convolutional Neural Networks [2016, CVPR Workshop]:
+  **MeanSTD** computes the standard deviation over the softmax outputs of the samples as an uncertainty evaluation.
 - [Active Discriminative Text Representation Learning [AAAI, 2017]](https://www.aaai.org/ocs/index.php/AAAI/AAAI17/paper/viewPaper/14174):
   Propose a new active learning (AL) method for text classification with convolutional neural networks (CNNs).
   Select instances that contain words likely to most affect the embeddings.